nowshad-hasan/interview-preparation/syllabus/Java Topics.md

 - Java 17 features
 - How object reference changed
 - Interface's default methods, static method, private methods
-- Deep cloning vs Shallow cloning
+- Deep cloning vs Shallow cloning .
+Understand with example.
+- Copy constructor.
+How it is used in cloning?
+- Can we pollute final methods or variables using Java Reflection API?
+- Upcasting and downcasting. (upcasting is natural, downcast is explicit and used with instanceof)
+- What are limitation of abstract class? like - how method should be used? if final is possible in method name?

 ### Java 8 special